Smaug123/WoofWare.Myriad/README.md

 But since F# does not let you partially update an interface definition, we instead stamp out a record, thereby allowing the programmer to use F#'s record-update syntax.

-### Limitations
+### Features

-* We make the resulting record type at most internal (never public), since this is intended only to be used in tests.
+* You may supply an `isInternal : bool` argument to the attribute.
+By default, we make the resulting record type at most internal (never public), since this is intended only to be used in tests; but you can instead make it public with `[<GenerateMock false>]`.
-  You will therefore need an `AssemblyInfo.fs` file [like the one in WoofWare.Myriad's own tests](./ConsumePlugin/AssemblyInfo.fs).

 # Detailed examples